Prospective Fellow Resources

 Stipend

-Recipients of the APSA Congressional Fellowship will receive a stipend of $60,000.
+As reference, recipients of the APSA Congressional Fellowship in 2025-2026 receive a stipend of $66,000.
 The stipend covers the 9.5-month period of the fellowship from November to August and is paid in twelve installments starting in September of the fellowship year.
 Fellows also receive funds to cover travel to and from Washington, DC, and funds for a trip to the district of the Member of Congress for whom they work.

 Application Procedure